Magnetoresistance when Spin Effects on Conduction are Weak: Comparison of Loop Area Distributions

 \subsection{Linear magnetoresistance}

 This result can be reversed and applied to the case of linear magnetoresistance, where $G_{xx}(B) \propto B^{-1}$.
-The loop area distribution is therefore logarithmic, $G_{xx}(A) \propto -\ln A $.
+We established above that the inverse Fourier transform of $A^{-1}$ is $-\ln B$; interchanging $A$ with $B$ shows that the loop area distribution corresponding to linear magnetoresistance is logarithmic, $G_{xx}(A) \propto -\ln A $.
 This profile, whose broad features are general for any roughly linear resistance, is remarkably different from the $A^{-1}$ distribution that governs loops generated by random walks.
 It has fewer small loops and many more large loops; a small head and a very long tail.
-We emphasize that the logarithmic loop area distribution is a rigorous result and can be inferred whenever a linear magnetoresistance is seen, no matter what physical mechanism is responsible for producing the loops.
+We emphasize that the logarithmic loop area distribution is a rigorous result, as long as only spin singlets contribute to conduction and the Zeeman effect can be neglected.
+If this assumption holds, then linear magnetoresistance implies a logarithmic loop area distribution, no matter what physical mechanism is responsible for producing the loops.

-Both the logarithmic area distribution $-\ln A$ associated with linear magnetoresistance and the standard WAL result $1/A$ are monotonically decreasing functions of $A$, without any hint of oscillations.
-This contrasts very strongly with the area profiles of Landau levels and SdH oscillations.
-It is very compelling evidence that linear magnetoresistance is caused by Cooperons, i.e. paired particles and holes scattering together, rather than by any species of single-particle motion.
-The phase of single electrons and holes oscillates vary rapidly at the Fermi wavelength, which is the ultimate reason why the loop area distribution of Landau levels exhibits an oscillating sign.
-In contrast the Cooperon phase varies at the much longer localization length, resulting in a very smooth single-sign loop area distribution.